adswa/multimatch_gaze/docs/source/example.rst

 Results
 ^^^^^^^
-In total, 533 scanpaths were extracted from the movie.
-The median duration of extracted scanpath duration was 4.39 seconds (mean = 4.36s).
+In total, 533 scan paths were extracted from the movie.
+The median duration of extracted scan path duration was 4.39 seconds (mean = 4.36s).
 The following figures give an overview of the similarity computations.
 Figures 1 and 2 display a frame within the segments in the first run of the movie